Is It Safe to Eat Blackberries in Pregnancy?

 1. Helps in Improving Digestion

 Pregnancy may take a toll on your digestion and make your digestive system sluggish.
-Blackberries have high fibre content, which helps in taking care of digestion troubles during pregnancy.
+Blackberries have high fibre content, which helps in taking care of digestive troubles during pregnancy.
+Adding blackberries for pregnancy diets can be a gentle and tasty way to support healthy digestion and prevent constipation.

 2. Good for Your Baby’s Bone Health